 Managing Uncertainty: Adapting to and learning from the COVID-19 crisis – a Rotman Insights Webinar Series

 New ideas and new ways of looking at the world's problems are at the heart of the Rotman School of Management.
-Take a look at new books and new research from Rotman faculty or watch a video of one of our experts on their work.
+Take a look at new books and new research from Rotman faculty.

 Rotman researchers study a broad range of management issues using a variety of methodologies and underlying disciplines.